 Thursday Lunch With a Friend

-I planned to have lunch over zoom with a girlfriend of mine, but we shifted to a lunch walk instead since (A) the whole point of this was to avoid desk fatigue, and (B) my friend needed to take her aussie shephard, Merlot, to blow off some steam.
+I planned to have lunch over zoom with a girlfriend of mine, but we shifted to a lunch walk instead since (A) the whole point of this was to avoid desk fatigue, and (B) my friend needed to take her aussie shepherd, Merlot, to blow off some steam.
 I absolutely adore Merlot, and you will too!

-Catching up with a friend grounded me because it took my mind away from work and I got to focus on something entirely different.
 Now that the COVID-19 pandemic has us seeing each other less, phone call walks with friends has been a great way to stay connected.

 Friday Car Oil Change